Gichbuoy/hordzee-zombie-game/README.md

   * Collision detection

  ## Getting Started
-- To run the game locally, follow these steps:
+- To run the game locally, follow the following steps:

 - Clone the repository or download the game source code.